d2l-ai/d2l-vi/chapter_attention-mechanisms/seq2seq-attention_vn.md

 To illustrate the overall architecture of seq2seq with attention model, the layer structure of its encoder and decoder is shown in :numref:`fig_s2s_attention_details`.
 -->

-Để minh hoạ kiến trúc tổng thể của mô hình seq2seq áp dụng cơ chế tập trung, cấu trúc tầng của bộ mã hoá và bộ giải mã được mô tả trong :numref:`fig_s2s_attention_details`.
+Để minh họa kiến trúc tổng thể của mô hình seq2seq áp dụng cơ chế tập trung, cấu trúc tầng của bộ mã hóa và bộ giải mã được mô tả trong :numref:`fig_s2s_attention_details`.

 <!--
 ![The layers in the sequence to sequence model with attention mechanism.](../img/seq2seq-attention-details.svg)